Close Menu

 These are entitlements that working citizens pay for with taxes out of every paycheck.
 If Congress changes these programs, millions of individuals will reach old age and be left without financial security and healthcare.
 You will also lose the money that you invest throughout your working life in your entitlements.
 Again, these are not handouts.
 This is not welfare.

 These are benefits that you paid for with your work.
 That is why they are called “entitlements”, because you paid for them.
 Therefore, you are entitled to get what you paid for.
 If you cannot work due to a mental or physical condition, then the SSDI program should kick in.
-Disability benefits pay you a monthly amount of money to help replace your income.
+SSDI benefits pay you a monthly to help replace your income.

 Retirement benefits are similar.
 Most people expect to rely on these benefits at full retirement age.
 Everyone who works depends on these benefits, at least as a supplement to their retirement savings.
 The Republicans twist the word “entitlement” to make it sound like you are getting something that you don’t really deserve.
 That is simply not the meaning of the word.
 Because you pay for the benefits for your entire life, you own them.
 You should receive them.